multitudes/NiceWeather/README.md

 ## The execution

 The app is entirely written in Swift without external libraries.
 I developed the app using the new Apple framework SwiftUI universal.
+It will work on iPhone iPad and even on macOS (the share button is UIKit only and will not work).

 <br>
 <p align="center">